 Serotonin is a ‘neurotransmitter,’ which means that it helps the brain send messages from one neuron to another.
-It’s the neurochemical that helps you feel happy, energized and positive.
-It also plays a part in stimulating the appetite and regulating the emotions.
+The neurochemical helps you feel happy, energized, and positive.
+It also plays a part in stimulating appetite and regulating emotions.

 Melatonin (B12) is the hormone at the center of the sleep cycle.
 Your body produces and releases more and more as it gets darker, which encourages you to sleep.
 Without it, you won’t feel naturally tired.
 You can only find very small amounts of it in meat and grains.
 That’s why it’s so important to produce your own, which is where B vitamins come in.